pfdubois/BridgeBidding/source/Glossary.rst

       term for :term:`control bid`.

    control bid
+   control bidding
+   control
       A bid showing an Ace or void; or in the Italian system, first or second round control of that suit.
+See :ref:`Control Bidding <control_bidding>`.

    controls
       Refers to the number of control points in a hand, counting an Ace as 2 and a King as 1.
 Also refers to a certain advanced system  for responding to a 2♣ opener.